 Accidents happen.
 No matter how many preventative measures you take, sometimes things just go wrong.
 While it’s unfortunate and inconvenient to have an issue while on the road, there are many ways you can be prepared for whatever happens.
 One of the best things to keep in your car is a road trip toolkit.
 This kit can either be stored in a bag or kept in your trunk – just as long as it’s somewhere in your car.
-Here are 10 things to keep in your road trip toolkit.
+Here are 10 supplies to always keep in your vehicle.

 1. Jumper cables.